 - HHG for resale, disposal or commercial use

 - Hazardous articles including explosives, flammable and corrosive materials, poisons, propane gas tanks – see below for a further explanation

 Cordwood and Building Materials

-I have seen plenty of building material put out for trash collection and heard many stories because of this requirement.
-Even small amounts of wood are included so finish up those Pinterest projects before your pack out date!
+Plenty of building material is put out for trash collection because of this requirement.
+Even small amounts of wood are included, so finish up those Pinterest projects before your pack-out date!

-The list of household items that falls under this category is extensive!
+The list of household items that fall under this category is extensive!
 Essentially, if it is liquid or has a flammable warning label on it, your packers will leave it out.
-Paint, cleaning supplies, and auto maintenance supplies are common items that qualify.
+Paint, cleaning supplies and auto maintenance supplies are everyday items that qualify.
 Make a plan to use up what you can in advance of your move and give away or dispose of the rest.
-Your final days before your PCS will be smoother if these items are taken care of before your pack-out.
+Your final days before your PCS will be smoother if these items are taken care of in advance.

 PCS Packing Tips

 - The key to success with the PCS Prohibited List is using a thorough and accurate home inventory.
 If you are unaware of non-transportable items in the garage, how will you arrange for disposal?
 Knowing what you have will give you time to explore your options.

 - To avoid pricey overages, know your weight allowance discussed in detail in our latest blog here.